cwbaker/reyes/README.md

 ## Usage

-*Sweet Render* is a C++ library that generates images from geometry, textures, and shaders based on the architecture described in the original REYES paper and [the RenderMan Interface Specification](https://en.wikipedia.org/wiki/RenderMan_Interface_Specification) v3.2.1 from Pixar.
+*Reyes* is a C++ library that generates images from geometry, textures, and shaders based on the architecture described in the original REYES paper and [the RenderMan Interface Specification](https://en.wikipedia.org/wiki/RenderMan_Interface_Specification) v3.2.1 from Pixar.

 The *Renderer*, *Grid*, *Value*, and *Options* classes form the public interface to the renderer.
 The *Renderer* class provides the main interface to the library for application code.
 The *Options* class allows application code to override the default per-frame options used by the renderer.
 The *Grid* and *Value* classes are used to provide a collection of values that is used to represent the parameters passed to shaders and the vertices in a piece of diced geometry.